niva83/YADDUM/README.md

 lidar_uncertainty.add_atmosphere('pl_1', 'power_law', model_pars)
 ```
-The above commands will add [power law model](https://en.wikipedia.org/wiki/Wind_profile_power_law) to the object and parametrize it using the set of parameters.
+The above commands will add [power law model](https://en.wikipedia.org/wiki/Wind_profile_power_law) to the object (specifically dictionary `lidar_uncertanty.atmosphere`) together with the set of parameters.
 Currently *YADDUM* only supports this atmospheric model.

 Next we will add measurement points to our object.
 We can either add an arbitrary array of points or create 2D horizontal mesh of points:
 ```